sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 This document defines the CoSWID tag format, which is based on CBOR.
 CBOR-based CoSWID tags offer a more concise representation of SWID information as compared to the XML-based SWID tag representation in ISO-19770-2:2015.
 The structure of a CoSWID is described via the Concise
 Data Definition Language (CDDL) {{RFC8610}}.
 The resulting CoSWID data definition is aligned to the information able to be expressed with the XML schema definition of ISO-19770-2:2015
 {{SWID}}.
 This alignment allows both SWID and CoSWID tags to represent a common set of software component information and allows CoSWID tags to support the same uses as a SWID tag.
-To achieve this end, the CDDL representation includes every SWID tag field and attribute.

 The vocabulary, i.e., the CDDL names of the types and members used in the CoSWID CDDL specification, are mapped to more concise labels represented as